 Boosting Inclusivity: Closed Captioning & Translations in WebRTC

 I explained some key concepts about speech recognition and translation, the options you have (3rd party and open-source) for the speech-to-text and translation services and the things to consider when choosing the service.
-Then I dived into a real-world scenario, in which I used a 3rd party speech service to add closed captions and translations to live meetings.
+Then I dived into a real-world scenario, in which I used Azure AI Speech, a 3rd party speech service, to add closed captions and translations to live meetings.
 I mentioned some of the challenges and solutions I ran into when implementing it.
 I ended it with a small demo in which I switched between talking in English and Spanish with the live transcription and translation running and the screen showed the transcription and translations results in English, Spanish and Polish.
 The benefits of adding real-time closed captions and translations is that you can increase the inclusivity of your WebRTC application.

 WebRTC: The Kubernetes way